alicezwatson/bias-in-ai-art/README.md

 ### <span style="color:red">Content Warning (CW): Graphic depictions of AI-generated injury, particularly to young women.</span>

-## Abstract
+## Introduction
 As AI art is exploding into mainstream usage, it is important to understand the biases that are present in these AI art generators.
 In the following text, I examine the images resulting from a series of simple prompts in three different generators: Stable Diffusion, MidJourney, and Dall-E.

 Each set of 4<sup>[1](https://github.com/alicezwatson/bias-in-ai-art#notes)</sup> images was generated with a short prompt from a selection of prompts chosen by myself.
 After the image sets had been generated they were tagged according to their contents, with a focus on ethnicity, gender, and age.
 Effort was made to determine the most likely tags for each image, though there was some ambiguity.

-### Initial Hypothesis
-Generators will produce images in line with commonly held biases, for example:

-    1. Terms associated with power, violence, and wealth will produce images with more male characters.
-    2. Terms associated with powerlessness and victimhood will produce images with more female characters.
-    3. Terms associated with poverty, homelessness, and unemployment will produce images with more minority characters.

 ### About the generators